 “Batman Tech” offers much of what Focus Points had (Heyyyyy!) and features nearly an hour of Nolan and crew discussing those awesome IMAX scenes, controlled demolition stunts, the truck flip (big f’in piston!), the miniature unit and the new Batsuit and Batpod concepts among other small tastes of what production was like on and off set.
 The other documentary, “Batman Unmasked” is a slightly silly affair that, while offering some basic interesting analysis of Batman and his significant other, Joker, really doesn’t plunge the depths of their relationship and respective origins beyond what most of us already know of them and other comic icons.
 This is something you’d expect to see as infotainment on cable prior to the film’s theatrical release.
 Meh.

 Worse are the full-length segments of the faux tabloid news show “Gotham Tonight,” featuring Anthony Michael Hall.
 While they’re interesting in context to the film’s narrative (and Hall’s not bad), they don’t offer much for cinephiles or Batfanatics in regards to how the film was accomplished and the impact it is already starting to have in cinema and fan circles.
 Nolan created a phenomenon in the summer of 2008 and that is something that bears more focus than the features offered here.
-Still Galleries also feature the amazing concept art and fantastic PR materials which preceded the film’s release as well as Theatrical and TV trailer spots in from the film in full HD (1 teaser, 2 trailers and a few TV spots) that are impressive in look and execution.
+Still Galleries also feature the amazing concept art and fantastic PR materials that preceded the film’s release as well as Theatrical and TV trailer spots in from the film in full HD (1 teaser, 2 trailers, and a few TV spots) that are impressive in look and execution.

 All-in-all, this 4k Ultra HD Blu-ray release is definitely worth the $24.99 (as are the other two titles) given the superior image attainable through an Ultra HD Blu-ray player and 4k HDR TV.
 However, unless you pre-ordered the 4k editions you may find them unavailable, as both Amazon and Best Buy have sold out of the titles upon release date.